Imago helps you rediscover the relationship of your dreams

 Who Are Imago Therapists?

 Only licensed and credentialed professionals, who have been through a yearlong training (over 96 hours) in IRT through the Imago International Institute, are qualified to call themselves Certified Imago Relationship Therapists.
-After their training, imago therapists continue to receive training through national conferences, regional workshops, newsletters and on-line dialogue with each other through the Imago Couples Therapy International network.
+After their training, imago therapists continue to receive training through national conferences, regional workshops, newsletters and on-line dialogue with each other through Imago Relationships International.